-This policy describes how Knowledge Pillars LLC (“Knowledge Pillars”) collects, uses, and shares personal information.
+This policy describes how Knowledge Pillars Education Inc. (“Knowledge Pillars”) collects, uses, and shares personal information.
 Please note: This policy does not cover the Knowledge Pillars store.
 You can jump to topics by going to the headings below:

 - Types of Information We Collect.